Skip to main content

 NUIN 451-1 Contemporary Neuroscience (Miri)

-2 units; offered annually, next offered Spring 2024
+2 units; offered annually every Spring quarter.

 The aim of the course is to explore at high resolution the process of doing basic neuroscience, as it is done today.
 Each week, a different instructor will lead a literature-based seminar focused specifically on their own work.
 In discussing their own work, often in the context of other related work in the field, instructors will closely narrate how their work came to be.
 Students will thus get a first-hand account of how scientific projects and papers materialize, decision by decision, experiment by experiment, and figure by figure.
 By focusing in detail on the process by which scientific understanding is incrementally built, students will build an awareness of that process and develop their ability to construct scientific understanding through their own research.
 Students will also learn about contemporary experimental, analytical, and theoretical methods that may inform their scientific approach.
 Instructors have been chosen to represent the broad diversity of approaches pursued by Northwestern faculty.